-4. The dissertation will be a supervised original written work of not more than ten thousand (10,000) words submitted by the candidate on a subject of his or her choice within the syllabus of the Institute.
+4. The research project will be a supervised original written work of between ten thousand (10,000) and fifteen thousand (15,000) words submitted by the candidate on a subject of his or her choice within the M.Hum. programme structure presenting a comprehensive and objective assessment of how effectively the applicant's country administers and implements IMO instruments and other internationally agreed maritime legal standards and proposing a roadmap, or plan of action, for the development of national legislation for the effective implementation of such instruments or standards.